The word "church" in our Bibles has alarming roots. Why did the translators use it?

 Here begins the mystery.

-John Wycliffe, of Yorkshire, England, translated the first Bible into English in 1382, not from the original languages, but from the Latin.
+John Wycliffe, of Yorkshire, England, translated the first Bible into English in 1382, not from the original languages, but from Latin.
 Therein, Wycliffe translated the Latin word ecclesiam into chirche (in old English spelling):

 And Y seie to thee, that thou art Petre, and on this stoon Y schal bilde my chirche, and the yatis of helle schulen not haue miyt ayens it.
 (Wycliffe, c1382)

-The Latin word is similar to the Greek, but because he did not know Greek, he may have used what was commonly called a religious gathering in his day.
+The Latin word is similar to Greek, but because he did not know Greek, he may have used what was commonly called a religious gathering in his day.
 More on this later.

 Other English translations that followed were: